-- 8 Proposed Housing Requirement for Rampton and Woodbeck - 8.1 Rampton is considered a 'Rural Service Centre' within the existing Bassetlaw Core Strategy and falls under Core Strategy Policy C8 "Rural Service Centres".
+- 8 Proposed Housing for Rampton and Woodbeck - 8.1 Rampton is considered a 'Rural Service Centre' within the existing Bassetlaw Core Strategy and falls under Core Strategy Policy C8 "Rural Service Centres".
 This policy supports some growth in order to maintain and enhance local services.
 Woodbeck is considered an "other settlement" within the existing Bassetlaw Core Strategy and falls under Core Strategy Policy C9 "All other settlements".
 This policy only supports very limited residential development through either the conversion of existing buildings or the replacement of existing buildings.
 Although this is considered restrictive, it was also produced in 2011 prior to the previous NPPF and other recent legislative changes.
-Furthermore, the emerging Bassetlaw Local Plan (January 2019) is proposing a housing requirement for each community as part of its distribution of residential development throughout the District and encourages communities to develop Neighbourhood Plans to manage this development. - 8.2 The NPPF (paragraph 78) supports the delivery of sustainable residential in rural areas: - "To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
+Furthermore, the emerging Bassetlaw Local Plan (January 2019) is proposing a housing figure for each community as part of its distribution of residential development throughout the District and encourages communities to develop Neighbourhood Plans to manage this development. - 8.2 The NPPF (paragraph 78) supports the delivery of sustainable residential in rural areas: - "To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
 Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby". - 8.3 In addition, the NPPF (paragraph 65) also states that Local Authorities should provide a housing or indicative housing requirement for designated Neighbourhood Plan Areas: - "Strategic policy-making authorities should establish a housing requirement figure for their whole area, which shows the extent to which their identified housing need (and any needs that cannot be met within neighbouring areas) can be met over the plan period.
 Within this overall requirement, strategic policies should also set out a housing requirement for designated neighbourhood areas which reflects the overall strategy for the pattern and scale of development and any relevant allocations.
-Once the strategic policies have been adopted, these figures should not need re-testing at the neighbourhood plan examination, unless there has been a significant change in circumstances that affects the requirement". - 8.4 The emerging Bassetlaw Local Plan (January 2019) is proposing residential development within rural Bassetlaw over the plan period up to 2035.
-A comprehensive assessment of all 103 settlements was undertaken and 73 of those settlements were found suitable to accommodate some, limited, development.
-Both Rampton and Woodbeck are classified as two of those suitable settlements. - 8.5 The scale of this development will respect the variance in size of settlements and allows for growth as a percentage of the existing number of dwellings in the Parish as of August 2018.
-The proposed requirement for Rampton and Woodbeck is 38 dwellings.
-A planning permission was granted for 9 dwellings in late 2018 and this has since been deducted from 38 to leave 29 dwellings required over the plan period.
+Once the strategic policies have been adopted, these figures should not need re-testing at the neighbourhood plan examination, unless there has been a significant change in circumstances that affects the requirement". - 8.4 The emerging Bassetlaw Local Plan is proposing residential development within rural Bassetlaw over the plan period up to 2037.
+A comprehensive assessment of all settlements was undertaken and a number of those settlements were found to be suitable to accommodate some, limited, development.
+Both Rampton and Woodbeck are classified as two of those suitable settlements. - 8.5 The scale of this development will respect the variance in size of settlements and allows for growth as a percentage of the existing number of dwellings in the Parish as of August

+- 2018.
+The proposed housing figure for Rampton and Woodbeck is 73 dwellings or a 20% increase in dwelling houses from 2018 to 2037. - 8.6 A planning permission was granted for 9 dwellings in late 2018 and this has since been deducted from 73 to leave 64 dwellings required over the plan period.
+Any additional growth beyond the housing figure will be managed through Policy 8.